VIS4ROB-lab/bev_undercanopy_registration/README.md

 ## Step 4: Tree Position Extraction from BEV, Tree Area Segmentation, and Ground Extraction
 1. `tree_positions.py`
-   - Choose gt or predicted bev; detect the blobs and convert the detected centers into 3d coordinate.
+   - Detect the blobs from BEV and convert the detected centers into 3d coordinate.
+The final extracted tree positions `tree_positions.txt` can be found in the file `tree_positions.txt`, located in the folder `tree_positions_shifted_LV95`.
 2. `tree_area_segmentation.py`
    - Segment an area around each tree position from BEV.
+All segments can be found in the folder `Tree_Segmentation`.
 3. `Gr_Ex_heightslice.py`
    - Pre-processing; slicing and gaussian fitting; post-processing.